 Our software contains components that are licensed under so-called "open source," "free" or other similar licenses.
 Open source software is made available to the general public on an "as-is" basis under the terms of a non-negotiable license.
 Certain open source licenses may give rise to obligations to disclose or license our source code or other intellectual property rights if such open source software is integrated with our proprietary software or distributed in certain ways.
 We currently combine our proprietary software with open source software, but not in a manner that we believe requires the release of the source code of our proprietary software to the public.
-If we combine or distribute our proprietary software with open source software with open source software, or could be required to cease using the relevant open source software which might be costly to replace.
+If we combine or distribute our proprietary software with open source software in a certain manner in the future, we could be required to release the source code to our proprietary software as open source software, or could be required to cease using the relevant open source software which might be costly to replace.
 Open source licensors also generally do not provide warranties or other contractual protections regarding infringement claims or the quality of the code.
-In addition, if the license terms for the open source software that we use change, we may be forced to re-engineer our software, incur additional costs or discontinue the use of certain offerings ifre-engineering could not be accomplished in a timely manner.
+In addition, if the license terms for the open source software in a distional costs or discontinue the use of certain offerings if re-engineering could not be accomplished in a timely manner.
 Although we monitor our use of open source software to avoid subjecting our offerings to unintended conditions, there is a risk that these licenses could be construed in a way that could impose unanticipated conditions or restrictions on our ability to commercialize our offerings.
 We cannot guarantee that we have incorporated open source software in our software in a manner that will not subject us to liability or in a manner that is consistent with our current policies and procedures.